amueller69/Law-School-Notes/Fall-2018/CivPro/01-Stages-of-a-Lawsuit/06-Summary_Judgement.md

 ## Scott v.
 Harris

 **Facts**:
 P is paralyzed after he is involved in a car crash while attempting to flee police.
 The officer pursuing P caused the accident while attempting to immobilize the vehicle.
 Video evidence is presented and D moves for summary judgement based on qualified immunity.
 District Court denies motion for summary judgement, finding there are issues of material fact.
 CoA affirms District Court.
 Supreme Court grants certiorari.

-**Ruling**:
-When the facts present by the non-moving party so blatantly contradict the record, the court does not need to hold them in a light favorable to him/her when considering a summary judgment motion.
+Court rules that when the facts present by the non-moving party so blatantly contradict a parties claims, the court does not need to hold them in a light favorable to him/her when considering a summary judgment motion.
 In light of video evidence, Scott’s attempts to terminate dangerous high-speed car case that threatened innocent lives did not violate the 4th Amendment, even if the motorist was a risk of serious injury or death.
-Considerations:

 ---